 Rankings of companies by revenue normally include only those which are publicly listed and therefore required to publish financial figures on a regular basis.
 But there are also some hidden giants among companies which have avoided stock markets and, in the process, too much attention.

-According to a list published yesterday by Forbes, the biggest private companies in the United States – and in the world – are Koch Industries and Cargill with 2019 revenues of around $115 billion each.
-Somewhat behind are business services companies Deloitte and Pricewaterhouse Coopers with $47.6 billion and $43 billion in revenue, respectively.
+According to a list published yesterday by Forbes, the biggest private companies in the United States – and in the world – are Cargill and Koch Industries with 2020/21 revenues of around $134 billion and $115 billion, respectively.
+Somewhat behind are Publix Super Markets and Mars with annual revenues upwards of $40 billion.
 According to Investopedia, this makes them about as big as the biggest non-U.S. private company, IKEA.